borfast/decision-engine/README.md

 * BooleanOrRule - Takes two other Rules and returns True if **at least one of them** returns True.
 * BooleanAndRule - Takes two other Rules and returns True if **both of them** return True.

-When `rule.check()` is called, this rule will make sure that the value we get from source1 (the one that comes from `data['age']`) is greater than or equal to the value we get from source2 (the one that comes from `data['minimum_age']`).

 ### Engine

-The Engine is currently the simples part of the system.
+The Engine is currently the simplest part of the system.
 When you instantiate it, you pass it all the rules you want it to use and when you call `Engine.decide()` it runs the `check()` method on all the rules.
-If all return True, the engine returns True.
+If all return True, the engine returns True, otherwise it returns False.

 ## Example